identity2/Hugo-Blog/content/posts/knights-rubbish-released.md

 * **[Left/Right + Skill]** for horizontal or ranged attack.
 * **[Skill]** for basic skill.

 The difference is that instead of "Attack-key Combos" (or charged attacks) in Smash Bros, the **[Attack]** key in Knights Rubbish only defines one simple attack move.
 I designed it this way because I consider that charged attacks are fun due to the demonstration of skills between two more advanced players, however, Knights Rubbish is only a casual game where two players cooperate against enemies.
-Therefore, the addition of Attack-key Combos would only increase the complexity of Knights Rubbishh, not providing the game with more fun.
+Therefore, the addition of Attack-key Combos would only increase the complexity of Knights Rubbish, not providing the game with more fun.

 <br />